-This pathway is for our students with developmental disabilities who are in upper elementary/middle school grades.
-Students on this pathway continue to benefit from intensive language instruction, core academic instruction, and social skills.
-These students may also need support with behavioral and self care needs.
-They spend their day receiving core instruction in small groups and a 1:1 ratio, book studies with an emphasis on vocabulary and comprehension, age appropriate social studies and science lessons, as well as keyboarding and basic computer skills!
+This pathway is designed for upper elementary and middle school students with developmental disabilities who require a highly supportive learning environment.
+These students benefit from intensive language instruction, core academics, and social skills development, along with support for behavioral and self-care needs.
+Their day includes small-group and 1:1 instruction, engaging book studies focused on vocabulary and comprehension, age-appropriate social studies and science lessons, and essential skills such as keyboarding and basic computer literacy.

 All employees have a duty to report all actual or suspected cases of child abuse, abandonment, or neglect; have immunity from liability if they report; and have a duty to comply with child protective investigations.